Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 • Learning to set boundaries, understand consent, and develop self-trust are all part of the healing process.
 Not because you didn’t know these things, but because they got complicated.

 • Modalities like EMDR, Somatic Experiencing, and Internal Family Systems are specifically designed to work with the kind of trauma that childhood sexual abuse creates.
+In addition to therapy, creating safe environments and teaching children about personal boundaries are important steps to keep children safe and help prevent future abuse.

 Not all therapy is the same, and not all therapists are trained to work with trauma.
 If you’re looking for support, seek out a therapist who is specifically trained in trauma-informed approaches.
 EMDR, somatic therapies, and parts-based work like IFS have strong evidence bases for complex trauma.

-It takes something to read a post like this.
 To sit with the question of whether this is your story.
 To let yourself consider that something that happened a long time ago might still be shaping your life.

 You don't have to have all the answers right now.
 You don't have to label anything or name anything before you're ready.
 There's no timeline on this.